 Shakti.ism currently offers a few different sizes of sari gift wrap:

-Small gift wrap: 25cm x 25cm (perfect for smaller items like jewellery, pins, trinkets, etc.)
+Extra small gift wrap: 25cm x 25cm (perfect for tiny items like jewellery, pins, trinkets, etc.)

 Medium gift wrap: 45cm x 45cm (great for books, DVDs, small boxes, etc.)

 Large gift wrap: 60cm x 60cm (great for pretty much anything)